Windsor Castle, Maida Vale: History

 Joe Strummer, later of The Clash, played there a number of times as a member of the 101ers.
 The Clash song 'Protex Blue' was inspired by the condom vending machine in the pub's toilets.

 From the mid 1970s, the entertainment on offer at the Windsor Castle also included exotic dancers and striptease performers who performed in the main pub area.
 The pub was exceptionally busy at Friday and Sunday lunchtimes when the Windsor Castle turned into a strip pub.
 In the 21st century, they decided to separate the family pub area from the strip pub area by converting part of the upstairs area of the premises into a strip club in an attempt to increase revenue.
 This failed and the pub finally closed in 2009.

 The building has subsequently been used for office accommodation and short term lodgings.
-An application to demolish it was rejected in early 2011.
-It currently remains derelict.
+An application to demolish it was rejected in early 2011 and it has been redeveloped.